 This Migration & Culture digital ethnography project takes its inspiration and design from a terrific book about migrants in the borough of Queens in New York City.

 As a model for our own collaborative project, we draw inspiration from the authors’ fascinating interviews with recent immigrants and refugees who have settled in Queens, a borough of New York City, one of the most diverse places on earth!
 We also take inspiration from the book’s exciting graphics and informative factual asides and explanations to create our own web-based migrant interview stories.

 And as our interviews show, migrants come from many countries and world regions, although the majority of the Valley's migrants have origins in neighboring Mexico.
 Every week dozens of these Phoenix area migrants become newly minted US citizens in emotional and moving ceremonies at the federal courthouse downtown and at other sites.
-It is worth noting that many of the students who enroll in this class are themselves immigrants or refugees, or grew up in migrant households, mirroring the percentage of the Valley's foreign-born and first-generation residents).
+It is worth noting that many of the students who enroll in this class are themselves immigrants or refugees, or grew up in migrant households, mirroring the growing percentage of the Valley's foreign-born and first-generation residents).
 Others have a spouse, partner, or even children who are migrants.
 Every student's ancestors migrated to the United States at some point in history, whether recently or long ago (students document their ancestral migrations in their Family Migration Artifact projects elsewhere in their web portfolios.)